dypflying/chimestack-docs/content/zh/docs/Cli/_index.md

   chimecli storage_pool createStoragePool [flags]

 Flags:
       --AzUuid string                                 Required. the AZ's uuid
       --Body string                                   Optional json string for [Body]. the http post body --ClusterUuid string                            Required. the cluster's uuid
-      --createStoragePoolRequest.BackendPath string      the backend path of the physical storage in nodes (only for local storage)
-      --createStoragePoolRequest.Description string      description for the storage pool --createStoragePoolRequest.ImageCachePath string   the image cache path of the physical storage in nodes (only for local storage)
-      --createStoragePoolRequest.Name string             Required. the storage pool's name --createStoragePoolRequest.PhysicalSize int        Required. the physical size of the storage --createStoragePoolRequest.ReservedSize int        the reserverd storage size, which will not be allocated to virtual machines.
+      --createStoragePoolRequest.Description string   description for the storage pool --createStoragePoolRequest.Meta string          the meta information about the details of the storage pool --createStoragePoolRequest.Name string          Required. the storage pool's name --createStoragePoolRequest.PhysicalSize int     Required. the physical size of the storage --createStoragePoolRequest.ReservedSize int     the reserverd storage size, which will not be allocated to virtual machines.
       --createStoragePoolRequest.SizeRatio float32    the storage's allocation ratio, e.g. a value of 2.0 stands for up to allocate double size of the physical storage
       --createStoragePoolRequest.Type int             the storage pool's type, 0: local, 1:iscsi, 2:ceph
-  -h, --help
+  -h, --help                                          help for createStoragePool

 ```

 #### 参数列表